MichaelSpila97/S3K_Genetic_Algorithm/README.md

                                         user wants a generation to be composed of.

-    * **Note:** The default is 10 entities and the user cannot define a generation to contain more that 10 entities
+    * **Note:** The default is 10 entities and the user cannot define a generation to contain more than 10 entities

 * **Entity to Replay Entry Box:** This is used to tell the program which numbered entity, in the generation that user selects, will have its actions